bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 <!-- type: tab-end -->

 ### Filter by severity

 Each event has an associated outcome, also known as `severity`.
 To filter the results by severity, use the `severity` query parameter.
 Specify the severity's corresponding integer in the query.
-For a list of severity values, see the [Get system logs](/api-reference/store-management/store-logs/system-logs/get-system-logs) endpoint.
+For a list of severity values, see the [Get system logs](/api-reference/store-management/store-logs/system-logs/get-system-logs) endpoint reference.

-Below is an example of how to use a GET request to retrieve entries that are notices:
+The following example retrieves notices, which have a `severity` of `2`:

 <!--
 type: tab